-The Affirm, formerly known as the Arizona Family Planning Council, was founded in 1974 to be the designated recipient of Title X. Title X (ten) was established by Congress in 1970, under President Nixon, and is designed to provide comprehensive family planning services to low-income individuals, including teens.
+The Arizona Family Health Partnership, formerly known as the Arizona Family Planning Council, was founded in 1974 to be the designated recipient of Title X. Title X (ten) was established by Congress in 1970, under President Nixon, and is designed to provide comprehensive family planning services to low-income individuals, including teens.
 Comprehensive family planning includes education, counseling, preventive reproductive health screening and contraception.

 This week, the Guttmacher Institute, which seeks to advance sexual and reproductive health through research, policy analysis, and public education, released a study called “Return on Investment: A Fuller Assessment of the Benefits and Cost Savings of the US Publicly Funded Family Planning Program,” which quantifies the benefits of publicly funded family planning services, including Title X.